antoinevg/GSG/luna/design/rfp.md

 The following flags shall be supported:

-* `--dry-run, -D`: When provided as the only option; builds the relevant bitstream without uploading or flashing it.
+* `--dry-run, -d`: When provided as the only option; builds the relevant bitstream without uploading or flashing it.
-* `--keep-files`: Keeps the local files in the default `build` folder.
+* `--keep-files, -k`: Keeps the local files in the default `build` folder.
-* `--fpga`: Overrides build configuration to build for a given FPGA.
+* `--fpga, -f`: Overrides build configuration to build for a given FPGA.
 Useful if no FPGA is connected during build.
-* `--console`: Attempts to open a convenience 115200 8N1 UART console on the specified port immediately after uploading.
+* `--console, -c`: Attempts to open a convenience 115200 8N1 UART console on the specified port immediately after uploading.

 #### SoC Commands shall include: